Msalarzon/module-one-challenge/README.md

 To run this project locally, follow these steps:

 Clone the repository: git clone https://github.com/Msalarzon/module-one-challenge.
-Navigate to the project directory: cd module-1-challenge.
+Navigate to the project directory: cd module-one-challenge.
 Open the index.html file in your preferred web browser.

 ## Usage